-Chase away the last days of cold weather with a bowl of my Lentil Soup with Sausage and Greens.
+Chase away the cold weather with a bowl of my hearty Lentil Soup with Sausage and Greens.

 I recently wrote a blog post about reducing food waste at home and one of the tips I gave was to plan out your meals for the week.
 One of my favorite things to make on the weekend is a big old pot of soup, especially when I know I have a busy work week coming up.
 There’s just something so comforting about tucking into a piping hot bowl of soup after a long day, especially when it’s cold outside.
 Plus, I love the way it makes my kitchen smell as it simmers away on the stove.
 I usually make enough soup to enjoy for a few days and then freeze the rest.
 That way I always have a hearty and nutritious meal that I can heat up when I’m short on time.

 My Lentil Soup with Sausage and Greens is packed with lentils, chicken sausage, and vegetables like carrots, celery and hearty greens.
 It’s easy to make, inexpensive and filling enough to be eaten for dinner.
 It can also easily be made vegetarian by omitting the sausage.
 I made the base of the soup with French green lentils.
 I like using them in this soup recipe because they hold their shape better than traditional brown lentils and don’t get mushy.

 Lentils actually come in hundreds of varieties ranging in color from red to orange, yellow, green, brown and black.
 I love using all kinds of lentils in my cooking because they have so many health benefits.
 They are one of the best plant-based sources of protein, which makes them a great addition to vegetarian diets.
 In addition, they are high in fiber, which helps lower cholesterol levels and prevent cardiovascular disease.
 They also are a good source of B vitamins (especially folate), iron, and several other minerals.